-The fashion industry is seeing the beginnings of a biotechnological revolution where living organisms are being used to make clothing, resulting in improved and more sustainable materials.
+The fashion industry is seeing the beginnings of a biotechnological revolution: using biology to make clothing to make textiles better and more sustainable.

 Biotechnology already plays an important role in the textile industry.
 Enzymes are used routinely to wash and bleach textiles, to give jeans a denim look or to prevent wool from shrinking.
 A new wave of technology could take this a step further.
 In a not-so-distant future, our clothes will be made and dyed by living microbes, ditching many of the chemical processes that make fashion one of the most polluting industries in the world.

 Many players around the world are already disrupting the fashion industry with biofabrication.
 I talked to four companies in Europe leading the biological revolution in the fashion industry to find out more about how their technology is changing the way we make clothes.

 Spider silk is known for being a strong, flexible and lightweight material, but it is not possible to farm spiders at an industrial scale.
 Based in Germany, AMSilk uses genetically engineered bacteria to get around that problem.
 Inside fermentation bioreactors, the bacteria produce spider silk protein, which is then spun into fibers, creating a brand new material with unique properties.